 What is your greatest strength?

-Tell me about an achievement you had
+Tell me about an achievement you had.

 Listen carefully.
 Are they taking all the credit?
 Or are they praising some of their colleagues, too?
 This can tell you a lot about their ability to work cohesively on a team.
-Which may or may not be important to the role you’re considering them for, but pay attention to how they’re describing their process and how they handle setbacks.
+This may or may not be important to the role you’re considering them for, but pay attention to how they’re describing their process and how they handle setbacks.

-Tell me about a mistake you made
+Tell me about a mistake you made.

 Where do you see yourself in three to five yourselves?